 Huettner.
 Joining Huettner was MBA President-elect Marsha V.

-factors in distributing those assets fairly and reasonably.
+and factors in distributing those assets fairly and reasonably.

 "Work with your brother or sister counsel to get a statement of